Ready to say goodbye to student loan debt for good? Learn More

 Who Can Use the Alabama Bankruptcy Exemptions?

-To use the Alabama bankruptcy exemptions, you must be an Alabama resident for at least two years before filing your bankruptcy petition.
+To use the Alabama bankruptcy exemptions, you must have been an Alabama resident for at least two years before filing your bankruptcy petition.
 Congress implemented this rule to stop people from taking advantage of the system by moving to a different state to get more favorable exemptions.

 Does Alabama Allow Filers To Use Federal Bankruptcy Exemptions?

 Alabama’s exemptions can be found in the Alabama Code.
 Alabama exemption amounts are adjusted for inflation every three years.
-The last change went into effect on July 1, 2020.
-In addition to Alabama's state exemptions, filers can use the federal nonbankruptcy exemptions to protect certain retirement accounts and disability benefits.
+The last change went into effect on July 1, 2023.
+In addition to Alabama's state exemptions, filers can use the federal non-bankruptcy exemptions to protect certain retirement accounts and disability benefits.

-Exemptions in the state of Alabama can generally be broken into three categories: real property exemptions, personal property exemptions, and exemptions for income, wages, and public benefits.
+Exemptions in the state of Alabama can generally be broken into three categories: real property, personal property, and intangible property/money benefits like income, wages, and public benefits.

 Real Property Exemptions: The Alabama Homestead Exemption

-When property can’t be fully exempt, the bankruptcy trustee can sell the property, pay you the exemption amount, and use the remaining funds to pay down your unsecured creditors.
-If you have more equity in your home than the exemption protects, you may want to consider filing Chapter 13 bankruptcy instead of Chapter 7
+When property can’t be fully protected by an exemption, the bankruptcy trustee can sell the property, pay you the exemption amount, and use the remaining funds to pay down your unsecured creditors.
+If you have more equity in your home than the exemption protects, you may want to consider filing Chapter 13 bankruptcy instead or research other debt relief options.

 • A burial place and a church pew or seat